4Al3xG4mesYY/OSINT_Aggregator-AI-summarizer/README.md

 # Project Synapse: An Automated Threat Intelligence Pipeline
+**An advanced OSINT tool that automatically collects and analyzes cybersecurity articles, building an interactive graph of interconnected threats, malware, and vulnerabilities.**

 ## Overview
-Project Synapse is a sophisticated, Python-based Open-Source Intelligence (OSINT) tool designed to automate the collection, processing, and reporting of cybersecurity news.
-It aggregates articles from multiple sources, including Google Alerts and RSS feeds, scrapes the full content of each article, and utilizes the Gemini AI API to generate concise summaries and extract key entities.
-The results are stored in a local SQLite database with a graph-like structure, preventing duplicates and allowing for relational analysis.
+Project Synapse is a sophisticated, Python-based Open-Source Intelligence (OSINT) tool designed to automate the collection, processing, and analysis of cybersecurity intelligence.
+It aggregates articles from Google Alerts and RSS feeds, scrapes the full content, and utilizes the Gemini AI API to generate concise summaries, assess severity, and perform Named Entity Recognition (NER).

-A key feature is the "human-in-the-loop" integration with Slack, which allows the tool to de-conflict its automated collection with the work of a human analysis team, ensuring efficiency and preventing duplicate efforts.
+All processed data is stored in a local SQLite database with a graph-like structure, allowing for powerful relational analysis.
+The project includes separate modules for generating professional HTML reports and interactive graph visualizations, transforming raw news into a network of interconnected intelligence.

 ## Features
-* **Multi-Source Collection:** Gathers intelligence from both Google Alerts (via the Gmail API) and a configurable list of RSS feeds.
+* **Multi-Source Collection**: Gathers intelligence from both Google Alerts (via the Gmail API) and a configurable list of cybersecurity RSS feeds.
-* **Advanced Scraping Engine:**
+* **Advanced Scraping Engine**:
-    * **Browser Impersonation:** Uses `curl_cffi` to mimic a browser's TLS fingerprint, bypassing advanced anti-bot services like Cloudflare.
+    * **Browser Impersonation**: Uses `curl_cffi` to mimic a browser, bypassing advanced anti-bot services like Cloudflare.
-    * **Dynamic Content Handling:** Employs Selenium to control a headless Chrome browser, enabling the scraping of JavaScript-heavy websites.
+    * **Dynamic Content Handling**: Employs Selenium to control a headless Chrome browser for scraping JavaScript-heavy websites.
-* **AI-Powered Summarization & NER:** Leverages the Gemini API (`gemini-1.5-flash-latest`) to generate unique, two-sentence summaries and perform Named Entity Recognition (NER), automatically extracting threat actors, malware, and vulnerabilities.
+* **AI-Powered Analysis**: Leverages the Gemini AI API (`gemini-1.5-flash-latest`) for three key tasks:
+    * **Summarization**: Generates unique, two-sentence summaries.
+    * **Severity Assessment**: Assigns a "High," "Medium," or "Low" severity rating to each article.
+    * **Entity Extraction (NER)**: Automatically extracts and links threat actors, malware families, and CVE vulnerabilities.
-* **Graph-Based Data Persistence:** Stores all processed articles, entities, and their relationships in an SQLite database, preventing duplication and building a network of interconnected intelligence.
+* **Graph-Based Intelligence Database**: Stores articles, entities, and their relationships in an SQLite database, building a powerful network of interconnected threat intelligence.
+* **Interactive Graph Visualization**: Includes a `visualize_graph.py` script that uses `pyvis` and `networkx` to generate an interactive HTML graph, allowing for visual analysis of threat relationships.
+* **Automated HTML Reporting**: Comes with a `report_generator.py` script that creates a professional, weekly HTML report with articles grouped by severity.
-* **"Data Healing" Workflow:** A `--retry-fallbacks` mode uses Selenium to re-process articles that failed during the initial, faster collection run, improving dataset quality over time.
+* **"Data Healing" Workflow**: A `--retry-fallbacks` mode uses the more robust Selenium engine to re-process articles that failed during the initial, faster collection run, improving dataset quality over time.
-* **Slack Integration:** Checks a designated Slack channel to see if an article has already been covered by a human analyst, saving their summary and avoiding redundant processing.
-* **Organized Reporting:** Generates a clean `.txt` report with articles grouped by source and clear indicators for AI-generated vs. Slack-verified summaries.
+* **Secure Credential Management**: All API keys are securely managed outside of the codebase using a `.env` file.

 ## Tech Stack
 * **Programming Language:** Python 3
-* **Key Libraries:** `google-api-python-client`, `requests`, `newspaper3k`, `feedparser`, `curl_cffi`, `selenium`, `slack_sdk`, `sqlite3`
+* **Key Libraries:** `google-api-python-client`, `requests`, `newspaper3k`, `feedparser`, `curl_cffi`, `selenium`, `slack_sdk`, `sqlite3`, `selenium`, `tqdm`, `jinja2`, `pyvis`, `networkx`
-* **APIs:** Google Gmail API, Google Gemini API, Slack API
+* **APIs:** Google Gmail API, Google Gemini API

 ## Setup and Installation
 1.  **Clone the repository:**